Lydia Shum: Personal life

 Lydia Shum was the sister of fashion designer Alfred Sung.
 Shum married actor and singer Adam Cheng Siu-chow in January 1985 after 11 years of cohabitation.
 Prior to the marriage, in December 1984 Shum was asked by her good friend Lee Heung Kam to fly to San Francisco for the opening ceremony of Lee's shop.
 Shum, who was in Taiwan with Cheng at the time, was reluctant to do so initially, but three days later, Shum left for San Francisco.
 When she returned to Taiwan, she heard rumors that Cheng was having an affair.
 Upon being asked about this, Cheng denied having a relationship with another woman and suggested marriage.
 Shum believed that a marriage would deter any woman from becoming close to Cheng.
 On 5 January 1985, Cheng and Shum flew to Vancouver, British Columbia, Canada to get married.

 Due to the hurried circumstances of their marriage and Shum's proportions being outside standard clothing sizes, there was insufficient time to prepare a wedding gown.
 Shum wore a Chinese cheongsam instead, and later said in a 2006 interview in Hong Kong that one of her greatest regrets was not wearing a wedding gown for her wedding.

-On 30 May 1987, Joyce Cheng Yan-Yee was born to Shum and Adam Cheng.
+On 30 May 1987, Joyce Cheng Yan-yee was born to Shum and Adam Cheng Siu-chau.
 Eight months after their daughter was born, Cheng and Shum divorced.